asarch97/nodejs-react/README.md

 CI/CD

 I have put things in place for CI/CD on the react component.
 Built my code pipeline, put in buildspec.yml in frontend, Dockerfile at the root level.
 Made one simple change to frontend/src/App.js - the fetching message that appears at the beginning.

-I have not yet provided the details for this step in the detailed_instructions.
-Waiting to make sure it works completely before doing that.

-Right now I have reached the limit on pull requests for Alpine.
-Waiting for the timeout.
+It goes by so quick that its hard to see, but it is there.
+You can make another change that is more visible.
+The build and deploy process is taking about 10 to 15 minutes.